CyVerse-learning-materials/dnasubway_guide/step5.rst

      reads of the same sequence set.
 Alternatively Select the ‘Auto Pair’ function and verify the pairs generated.

+     .. admonition:: Sample data

+       *"Mosquito"* dataset:

+       Click **Try Auto Pairing**.
+One pair of horsefly sequences and 4 pairs of mosquito sequences will be created.
+Finally, click :guilabel:`&Save`.

   5. As necessary, Reverse Compliment sequences that were sequenced in the reverse orientation by clicking the ‘F’ next to the sequence name.
 The ‘F’ will become an ‘R’ to indicate the sequence has been reverse